-“We proudly welcome High Point Regional’s trustees, physicians, staff and volunteers to the UNC Health Care team.
+“We proudly welcome High Point Medical Center’s trustees, physicians, staff and volunteers to the UNC Health Care team.
 With our shared mission and values, this partnership will further a comprehensive approach to health care that connects communities with the health care resources they need, provided by the local hospitals and doctors they trust,” said Gary Park, President, UNC Hospitals.

-High Point Regional will maintain its current name and will transition to a new logo and brand, showcasing the relationship with UNC Health Care effective April 1.
+High Point Medical Center will maintain its current name and will transition to a new logo and brand, showcasing the relationship with UNC Health Care effective April 1.
 A celebration of the merger with the new UNC brand is planned throughout the next several weeks with the employees, physicians and volunteers.

 The UNC Health Care System is a not-for-profit integrated health care system owned by the state of North Carolina and based in Chapel Hill.
 It exists to further the teaching mission of the University of North Carolina and to provide state-of-the-art patient care.
 UNC Health Care is comprised of UNC Hospitals, ranked consistently among the best medical centers in the country; the UNC School of Medicine, a nationally eminent research institution; community practices; home health and hospice services in seven central North Carolina counties; Pardee Hospital in Hendersonville, NC; Chatham Hospital in Siler City, NC; and Rex Healthcare and its provider network in Wake County.